Job Retention Scheme – Key Changes

 - The new scheme will continue to limit furlough claims by reference to a limit set at £2,500.
 This will need to be pro-rated where the employee is part furloughed and part working.

 Whilst the over-riding intention of the new arrangements is to ease employees back into work and reduce the cost burden on government, the mechanism for doing this is quite complex with a significant number of factors to be taken into account.
 The progressive reduction in amounts employers may claim has led to the design of the new scheme making reference to the old but then being distinct to cater for the month on month changes as we move towards closure.
 It is perhaps relevant that HMRC have recognised that the claims process is relatively complex and have put in place mechanisms to deal with under and over claims.

 We are here to help

 We are of course here to help and we will provide further updates as and when more information is published.
-If you would like to discuss the support available, or have any other queries, please get in touch with your usual Wilkins Kennedy contact.
+If you would like to discuss the support available, or have any other queries, please get in touch with your usual Azets contact.

 Please also refer to our insights page for further COVID-19 related information, which is regularly updated with the latest news, insight and details of the economic support and measures as they are announced by our Government.